Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

  ![Oriented bounding box.](../docs/img/OBB_Example.png)

- *3D objects enclosed in the smalles bounding box.*
+ *3D objects enclosed in the smallest bounding box.*

 OBB is the more optimal representation and implementers are encouraged to output node bounding volumes in OBB format.
 Point cloud profile supports OBB representation only.